-- (a) Interest Earnings Credited to the General Fund.
-Unless otherwise provided by law, interest earned on all funds shall be credited to the General Fund. - (b) Exception for Interest Earnings on Highway Fund and Highway Trust Fund.
-Interest earned by the Highway Fund and the Highway Trust Fund shall be credited to the Highway Fund and the Highway Trust Fund respectively.
+(a) Interest Earnings Credited to the General Fund. - Unless otherwise provided

+(b) Exception for Interest Earnings on Highway Fund and Highway Trust Fund. - Interest earned by the Highway Fund and the Highway Trust Fund shall be credited to the Highway Fund and the Highway Trust Fund respectively.

+"Article 2.
 "Director of the Budget.